Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Methodology

 \textbf{\D~vs. Existing Datasets.} \cref{tab:compare_dataset} summarizes the key differences between our dataset and existing ones.
 In comparison: 1) \textit{ReasonPix2Pix}~\cite{jin2024reasonpix2pix} enhances instruction reasoning by using LLMs to rewrite explicit editing commands into goal-oriented implicit instructions.
 However, the dataset primarily consists of descriptive instructions and lacks more complex, abstract hypothetical instructions that require deeper contextual and causal reasoning.
 In addition, it lacks systematic categorization.
 2) \textit{EditWorld}~\cite{yang2024editworld} focuses on simulating world dynamics across both real and virtual scenarios.
 Although it includes some hypothetical instructions, its primary objective is to inject physical and temporal simulation capabilities into image editing models, rather than equipping them with implicit reasoning skills for understanding hypothetical instructions.
 Additionally, the overall scale of the EditWorld dataset is significantly smaller than ours.
 3) \textit{ReasonEdit}~\cite{huang2024smartedit} is a small-scale dataset designed primarily for evaluation.
 It focuses on object-level reasoning from explicit instructions and lacks both diversity and editing operation reasoning.
 Most importantly, it is not sufficient for model training.
+4) \textit{Complex-Edit}~\cite{yang2025complexedit} is a recent benchmark also curated for evaluation, with a particular focus on varying levels of instruction complexity.
+However, it mainly uses a chain-of-thought-like paradigm to construct the dataset and assess sequential editing, rather than explicit instruction reasoning.
 In contrast, our \textbf{\D}~is the first to provide \textit{systematic, large-scale support} for training and evaluating \textit{hypothetical instruction reasoning} across \textit{diverse scenarios}.
 Each instruction requires deep reasoning grounded in contextual understanding and world knowledge—spanning physical, causal, temporal, and story-based scenarios—to guide image editing.
 This goes beyond surface-level transformations or explicit object manipulation.
 By incorporating carefully crafted hypothetical instructions, the dataset significantly promotes deeper semantic reasoning within image editing models.